getpelican/pelican-plugins/tipue_search/README.md

 Requirements
 ============

-JSON Serializer requires BeautifulSoup.
+Tipue Search requires BeautifulSoup.

 ```bash
 pip install beautifulsoup4
 ```

-How JSON Serializer works
+How Tipue Search works
 =========================

-JSON Serializer serializes the generated HTML into JSON.
+Tipue Search serializes the generated HTML into JSON.
 Format of JSON is as follows

 ```python
 {